linode/terraform-provider-linode/website/docs/r/lke_cluster.html.md

 * `kubeconfig` - The base64 encoded kubeconfig for the Kubernetes cluster.

+* `dashboard_url` - The Kubernetes Dashboard access URL for this cluster.

 * `pool` - Additional nested attributes:

   * `id` - The ID of the Node Pool.